isomerpages/moe-admiraltysec/_parents/Parent Support Group.md

 description: ""
 ---
 ### Introduction
-> "If a country is to be corruption free and become a nation of beautiful minds, I strongly feel there are three key societal members who can make a difference.
+&gt; "If a country is to be corruption free and become a nation of beautiful minds, I strongly feel there are three key societal members who can make a difference.
 They are the father, the mother and the teacher."
 A.P.J.
 Abdul Kalam.

 Indeed, it takes a village to raise a child.
 Yet, the village cannot do without a strong partnership between the parents and teachers of the child.
 With the belief that every parent is a supportive partner, the Parent Support Group of Admiralty Secondary School was formed to strengthen the school's effort in fostering closer ties between school and home.